-- 1. Goals of Cross-Examination (For the parties) - a.
-Obtain factual admissions helpful to your party's case. - b.
-Corroborate the testimony of your party's witnesses. - c.
-Minimize the other party's case by impeachment of witness being questioned. - d.
-Minimize the other party's case by impeachment of other witnesses through the witnesses being questioned. - e.
-Reduce confusion and seek truth. - 2.
-Process for Cross-Examination Hearing - a.
-Each party's advisor will have the opportunity to question either party or their witnesses. - b.
-The Decision-Maker will preside and must evaluate each question for relevance (on the spot) before the party being questioned will be allowed to respond.
+- a.
+Goals of Cross-Examination (For the parties) - i.
+Obtain factual admissions helpful to your party's case. - ii.
+Corroborate the testimony of your party's witnesses. - iii.
+Minimize the other party's case by the impeachment of witnesses being questioned. - iv.
+Minimize the other party's case by the impeachment of other witnesses through the witnesses being questioned. - v.
+Reduce confusion and seek the truth. - b.
+Process for Cross-Examination Hearing - i.
+Each party will have to opportunity to propose questions to the Decision-Maker for either party or their witnesses.
+Questions are to be submitted in writing three days prior to the hearing. - ii.
+Each party's advisor will have the opportunity to propose questions to either party or their witnesses.
+Questions are to be submitted in writing three days prior to the hearing. - iii.
+The Decision-Maker will preside and must evaluate each question for relevance before the hearing party being questioned will be allowed to respond.
 Only relevant cross-examination and other questions may be asked of a party or witness.
-The Decision-Maker has the right to decide on all matters of decorum and may ask parties to leave, schedule breaks, etc. - c.
-The hearing will be recorded - d.
-Questions of relevancy for Decision-Maker: - i.
-Does this help me in deciding if there was more likely than not a violation? - ii.
-Does it make it more or less likely? - iii.
-Why or why not? - e.
-Examples of non-relevant questions - i.
-Questions about the sexual behavior or predisposition of any party - ii.
-Questions about information protected by a legal privilege (such as medical records) that have not already been waived by the party - x.
-A Title IX Decision - 1.
-After the hearing and investigation is complete, the Title IX Decision-Maker will render a decision to whether, by a preponderance of the evidence, it has been determined that a violation of this Title IX policy has or has not occurred.
-Such a decision shall be supported by a written report containing findings of fact, along with a recommendation by the Decision-Maker of the remedial and/or disciplinary action(s) to be taken. - 2.
-Within five (5) days of the date of the decision, the Title IX Coordinator or Decision-Maker shall notify in writing the Complainant, the Respondent, and the Vice President of Enrollment Management of that decision. - 3.
-What factors go into a Title IX decision: - a.
-Identifying consistency, accuracy, memory, and credibility (50%) - b.
-Identifying implausibility, inconsistency, unreliability, ulterior motives, and lack of credibility (50%)
+Only the Decision-Maker will be permitted to ask questions during the hearing. - iv.
+The Decision-Maker has the right to decide on all matters of decorum and may ask parties to leave, schedule breaks, etc. - v.
+The hearing will be recorded. - vi.
+Questions of relevancy for Decision-Maker: - 1.
+Does this help me in deciding if there was more likely than not a violation? - 2.
+Does it make it more or less likely? - 3.
+Why or why not? - vii.
+Examples of non-relevant questions - 1.
+Questions about the sexual behavior or predisposition of any party - 2.
+Questions about information protected by a legal privilege (such as medical records) that have not already been waived by the party a.
+After the hearing and investigation are complete, the Title IX Decision-Maker will render a decision as to whether, by a preponderance of the evidence, it has been determined that a violation